joudy-sabbagh/Personalize_Nutrition_Recommender/README.md

 This dataset enables the simulation of a real-world personalized nutrition system by linking meal composition, gut health, clinical markers, and glucose response.
 It serves as a strong foundation for testing our models and validating the personalized prediction of glucose spikes based on food intake and biological data.

+## Data Processing and Model Training

+Different strategies were applied for data processing and model training across the services:

+### Food Analyzer and Nutrition Predictor

+For the Food Analyzer and Nutrition Predictor components, no data preprocessing or local model training was required.
+Both services rely on API calls — Clarifai AI for food item recognition and a ChatGPT-based model for macronutrient estimation.
+Thus, there was no need for additional data cleaning or handling at this stage.

+---

+### Microbiome Analyzer

+The Microbiome Analyzer predicts gut health status based on user microbiome test results.

+- **High Dimensionality**:
+  The raw microbiome dataset contained over **1,900 bacterial species**.
+To reduce dimensionality and focus on the most relevant features, we applied an **ANOVA-F test** to select the top informative bacterial features linked to gut health.

+- **Data Imbalance**:
+  The dataset exhibited imbalance between healthy and unhealthy gut labels.
+  To address this, we applied **SMOTE (Synthetic Minority Over-sampling Technique)** to balance the classes before model training.

+- **Model Training**:
+  We trained a **Voting Classifier** ensemble combining:
+  - **XGBoost Classifier** (captures complex patterns)
+  - **Logistic Regression** (strong baseline and interpretability)
+  - **Random Forest Classifier** (robustness and reduced overfitting)

+This ensemble achieved an approximate **accuracy of 0.95** in predicting gut health.

+---

+### Glucose Monitor

+The Glucose Monitor predicts personalized glucose spikes based on meal composition, microbiome profile, and clinical data.

+- **Missing Macronutrient Data**:
+  The CGM Macros dataset lacked direct macronutrient information for meals.
+  To overcome this, we used our Nutrition Predictor system to estimate **percentages of carbohydrates, proteins, and fats** based on meal images and descriptions.
+  Although this introduces some approximation error, it was the best alternative to enrich the dataset for training.

+- **Feature Selection**:
+  We trained a **Quick Random Forest model** to identify the most influential microbiome features linked to glucose spikes.
+  Only the top-ranked features were retained for the final prediction model to reduce noise and improve performance.

+- **Model Training**:
+  The final glucose spike predictor used a **Voting Regressor** combining:
+  - **ElasticNet Regressor** (handles multicollinearity and regularization)
+  - **Random Forest Regressor** (robustness and reduced overfitting)
+  - **HistGradientBoosting Regressor** (captures complex nonlinear patterns efficiently)

+  The ensemble was optimized to maximize prediction accuracy.

+---

+By carefully preprocessing the data, enriching missing information, and selecting the most impactful features, we ensured the models could deliver meaningful, personalized predictions despite real-world data limitations.

 ## Database Schema

 The system uses PostgreSQL with the following tables: